 Explosives are used in combination with temporary highway closures to release unstable snow so highways can be reopened once debris is cleared.
-Explosives handling, delivery, and security practices must follow American Avalanche Association guidelines and applicable laws.
+Explosives handling, delivery, and security practices must follow American Avalanche Association and avalanche industry professional guidelines and applicable laws.